-Your dog may be a perfect angel to you but, snap and growl or show other aggressive behaviors towards others in your home including children.
+Your dog may be a perfect angel to you but, snaps and growls or shows other aggressive behaviors towards others in your home including children.

 Your alpha dog feels as if the member that’s “below” him or her has overstepped their boundaries and needs to be set back into its social place.

-The acts that can set your dog off are seemly harmless to us.
+The acts that can set your dog off are seemingly harmless to us.

 - Kissing or hugging the dog